andrew/ultimate-awesome/README.md

 - [awesome-github-pages](https://github.com/brandonhimpfen/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-iac](https://github.com/brandonhimpfen/awesome-iac) - A curated list of awesome tools, frameworks, practices, and resources for Infrastructure as Code (IaC).
 - [awesome-malware-analysis](https://github.com/brandonhimpfen/awesome-malware-analysis) - A curated list of tools, resources, labs, and communities for analyzing, dissecting, and understanding malicious software.
-- [awesome-multimodal-ai](https://github.com/brandonhimpfen/awesome-multimodal-ai) - A curated list of models, tools, libraries, datasets, and resources for multimodal AI.
 - [awesome-neuroscience](https://github.com/brandonhimpfen/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
 - [awesome-nodejs](https://github.com/brandonhimpfen/awesome-nodejs) - A curated list of awesome Node.js packages and resources to enhance your development experience.
 - [awesome-ocaml](https://github.com/brandonhimpfen/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.